 Farm Night Dinner Parties!

 Fresh-from-our-fields organic, vegetarian food, grown and catered with love by our family Farm.

 Live music, dancing, artisanal cocktails. al fresco dining with the best views in Vermont.

 Farm Night Lodging Package

-Stay 2 nights in a Wilburton Inn guest room & farm night dinner for 2 is our gift to say thanks!
+Book 2 nights in any Wilburton Inn guest room through our front desk & farm night dinner for 2 is our gift to say thanks!

 Farm Night dinners at the Wilburton Inn are a joyful celebration, the most delicious and festive weekly dinner party in Vermont!
 Organic vegetarian food from our fields to your table.
 Live music, dancing, the most breathtaking views from our marble terrace. delicious vegetarian food and great people make these nights a sold out success for the past 7 years!
 Each week is a different internationally themed vegetarian feast with flavors from Greece, Italy, Mexico, India and more.